munin-monitoring/munin-monitoring.github.io/_posts/2021-04-20-we-made-it-onto-hn.md

 > Even a broken clock is right 2 times per day.

-So, let me reply to most of the comments:
+So, let me reply to some of the comments:

 ### Page download size